paircolumbus/paircolumbus.github.io/pages/challenges.md

 Challenges are marked by difficulty level.

-__Beginner__ - Rusty or new to web development, limited knowledge of programming languages & related tools
+__Beginner:__ Rusty or new to web development, limited knowledge of programming languages & related tools

-__Automated Testing__ - A special track for those with an interest in Ruby testing & automation techniques
+__Automated Testing:__ A special track for those with an interest in Ruby testing & automation techniques

-__Intermediate__ - Very familiar with Ruby, JS, MacOS/Linux, Shell, Git & your text editor of choice.
+__Intermediate:__ Very familiar with Ruby, JS, MacOS/Linux, Shell, Git & your text editor of choice.

 ##Session Drills
 __Note:__ Most of these drills are not domain specific and can be completed with the Ruby, Python or NodeJS libraries.

-__Beginner__
+###Beginner
 Your goal is to complete each drill successfully and comfortably using common Ruby methods & syntax.
 If you are new to programming, please start with our [beginner resources](/resources/) before continuing.

  - [Git It](https://github.com/paircolumbus/Git-It)
  - [Ruby Refresher](https://github.com/paircolumbus/RubyRefresher)
  - [Let's Drill](https://github.com/paircolumbus/LetsDrill)